-In April 2019, a customer of Travel Network and Airline Solutions, Jet Airways (India) Ltd. ("Jet Airways"), suspended flight operations and is in insolvency proceedings.
+During the second quarter of 2020, several of our customers have filed for bankruptcy protection in various jurisdictions.
+Due to our creditor position, we do not expect significant recovery for amounts due to us prior to the customer's filing for bankruptcy protection and have fully reserved for any amounts due; however, we continue to provide services and receive timely payment for post-bankruptcy balances due in most cases.
+In April 2019, a customer of Travel Network and Airline Solutions, Jet Airways (India) Ltd. ("Jet Airways"), ceased operations and began insolvency proceedings.
 Our revenue was negatively impacted in 2019 and will continue to be negatively impacted in 2020.
 This insolvency, coupled with the macroeconomic and geopolitical environment and channel shift related to certain European carriers, has negatively impacted our revenue growth and contributed to reduced growth rates in the GDS industry.
-In addition, for Airline Solutions, Bangkok Airways Public Company Limited and Philippine Airlines, Inc. (the "Transitioned Customers"), previously made decisions to transition from our services, which will dilute our growth rates on a year-over-year basis.
+In addition, for Airline Solutions, Bangkok Airways Public Company Limited and Philippine Airlines, Inc. (the "Transitioned Customers"), previously made decisions to transition from our services, which will impact our revenue on a year-over-year basis.
 Philippine Airlines transitioned in March 2019 and Bangkok Airways Public Company Limited transitioned in August 2019.